A jQuery Plugin Framework

 },

-The above code is invoked with the command below, which the main function redirects by constructing the name of the method to call.
+The above code is invoked with the command below:

 $(selector).maxlength('option', {...});